Calibrating DJI Camera NDVI (Red+NIR) Images

 You will now want to upload the images to the software you are choosing to generate the ortho-mosaic image.

 Drone Deploy supports our NDVI (Red+NIR) filter setup and it's an easy way to get calibrated NDVI results.
+Once processed simply choose the Plant Health feature, choose the RGN filter and the the NDVI index.

-If you are not processing your images in Drone Deploy, you will need to stitch the ortho-mosaic using your own software and then process the NDVI index yourself.
+If you are not processing your images in Drone Deploy, you will need to stitch the ortho-mosaic using your own software (ie Pix4D) and then process the NDVI index yourself.
 The reflected red light will be in the image's red channel and the reflected NIR light will be in the blue channel.
 Using the NDVI formula you will then create the black and white index image:

 So the formula in the rastor calculator will look something like: ndvi = (blue-red)/(blue+red).
 Where blue is the 3rd RGB image channel and red is the 1st RGB image channel.